 Ice pick scars

-The ice pick scars, like its name, looks like holes that have been made by an ice pick or a pointy object.
+The ice pick scars, like its name, look like holes that have been made by an ice pick or a pointy object.
 This kind of scar extends until the dermis, which could look like an open pore.

 Ice pick scars are formed when an inflamed blemish reaches the surface of the skin, and when the blemish heals, the follicle empties forming a column-like scar that runs from the surface to the inner layer of the skin.

 This scar forms because of tissue loss.
-The skin over the inflammation heals and is left hollow without support, then creates a depression.
+The skin over the inflammation heals and is left hollow without support, then creates depression.

 Rolling scars look like waves, sometimes also look like tiny hills sitting on top of your skin.
 Rolling scars are more shallow than the other two atrophic scars, but they appear more grouped.

-These kinds of scars happens due to the pulling of the epidermis from beneath the skin that is caused by a fibrous connection that is formed between the upper layer and deeper skin structures.
+These kinds of scars happen due to the pulling of the epidermis from beneath the skin that is caused by a fibrous connection that is formed between the upper layer and deeper skin structures.